Pest Issues

 Where do silverfish live?

-Silverfish bugs prefer dark and humid areas like basements, kitchens, bathrooms and even attics.
+Silverfish prefer dark and humid areas like basements, kitchens, bathrooms and even attics.
 They are also pretty tough and can live in any climate, although they won’t thrive.

 What attracts silverfish to your home?